sam-maverick/enhanced-messageme/README.md

 npm install -g react-native-asset
 ```

-Then, you will have to run the command below every time you open a new console.
+Then, you will have to run the command below <u>every time you open a new console</u>.
 This is to configure some required environment variables that cannot be set from within a Node script file.
-Sorry!
-The example below works for Linux and Mac systems.
-I provide a `setenv.windows.cmd` equivalent although I have not tested it.
+We provide an equivalent script for Linux, Mac and Windows, although we have not tested the Windows script.

 ```
 . ./setenv.linux.sh
 ```

+**Installing the modules**

 Now we can install the required modules.
 Notice that some are `yarn` while others are `npm`.